 Dry Eye Syndrome Symptoms

-There are several ymptoms of dry eyes and dry eye syndrome, which include:
+There are several symptoms of dry eyes and dry eye syndrome, which include:

 - Red eyes